PeterDrake/cs488/lessons/02_xp_syllabus_github.md

   * For this class, "above and beyond" means learning about things I haven't covered; this should naturally arise in your projects
   * Keep a journal!
 * Assignment / class structure
+  * Some additional readings will be added later

 # GitHub
 * Working with remote repos